karenetheridge/MooseX-Storage-IO-CHI/README.md

 ## cache

 A [CHI](https://metacpan.org/pod/CHI) object that will be used to communicate to your cache.
-See [CACHE CONFIGURATION](#cache-configuration) for more details.
+See [CACHE CONFIGURATION](#cache-configuration) for how to configure.

 You can change this attribute's name via the cache\_attr parameter.